Science & Research

 NOTE: In the applied method section for Salmonella, Listeria, and Shigella testing, record “not speciated” under the Spcs Code.

-Report Chemical results in FACTS as indicated below:
+Report Chemical results as indicated below:

 - Results less than the Limit of Detection (LOD) or Method Detection Limit (MDL) – report as less than LOD or MDL and include the detection limit concentration.